fbnmtz/fbnmtz/README.md

 <br>

 ### :man_technologist: Hello, I'm Fabiano Matos, addicted to programming since 2005.
-I started working as a computer technician, became a programmer, CTO in a Brazilian government company for two years, systems administrator, datacenter manager and much more.
+I started working as a computer technician and as a programmer.
+We started a business and created our first software to control the sales and inventory of a clothing store.
+In 2008 I started working for the Federal Government Brazilian and became CTO for two years in my local unit.
+In 2011 I was transferred to the central unit where I joined the team of programmers for institutional systems.
+In all this time I was also a teacher, systems administrator, datacenter manager and much more.

 ---